thaarruunn/csk-analytics-project/CSK PROJECT/README.md

 - Individual performances, injuries, and tactical decisions are not captured in ball-by-ball data
 - 2020, 2021, and 2022 seasons were not played at Chepauk, limiting venue analysis for those years
-- External factors (auction strategy, pitch conditions) were not analysed
+- External factors (auction strategy, pitch conditions,dressing room atmosphere , injuries) were not analysed
 - Analysis is scoped to CSK only

 ---